Recreational Fishing License FAQs

 To qualify for a Resident Disabled Veteran CRFL, you have to be a veteran that is 50 percent or more disabled as determined by the U.S. Department of Veterans Affairs.
-The license remains valid for the lifetime of the liensee so long as the icensee remains 50 percent or more disabled.
+The license remains valid for the lifetime of the licensee so long as the licensee remains 50 percent or more disabled.

 What is the definition of totally disabled being used to qualify for the Resident Totally Disabled CRFL?

 An individual has to be a resident of the state and totally and permanently disabled as determined by the Social Security Administration.

 How do I qualify for a fishing license subsistence waiver?